 The Gift

 It all started with a decision that would forever change my life and a conversation with a close friend.
 In 2015, I made the leap to move to Maui for love and adventure.
 I had my life planned before that.
 I was one of the youngest executive directors of a nonprofit in Tacoma the year before and ran my own empowerment business.
 I had connections and friends from all different walks of life.
-And it just so happened — when I was questioning my sanity for leaving everything I knew, leaving the family I loved, and a life that was secure — it was my friend Catherine who told me, “Go, you can always come back to us if it doesn’t work out.”
+And it just so happened — when I was questioning my sanity for leaving everything I knew, leaving the family I loved, and a secure life — it was my friend Catherine who told me, “Go, you can always come back to us if it doesn’t work out.”
 Though she may not have known it, that talk was the little extra push I needed to go on my journey to a life unknown.

-“Marty, it is time and I have one last message from Catherine.”
+“Marty, it is time, and I have one last message from Catherine.”
 I know he wasn’t expecting it.
 It was like his whole body just froze.
 I felt a warmth in my body, like the sun touched my shoulders, and a brush of a hand on my face.
-“Now I need you to Live.
-I need you to Live Marty.
+“Now I need you to live.
+I need you to live, Marty.
 Not stay at home sad in your favorite chair.
 I need you to get up, get out there, take care of yourself and Live.”
 My friend’s face shown with such emotion and I just gave him that space to feel all the feelings.
-We made eye contact and he smiled.
+We made eye contact, and he smiled.
 Then it was goodbye.

 Warmly,